B.A., Political Science, University of Central Florida

 J.D., magna cum laude, Barry University Dwayne O. Andreas School of Law

-Rodrigo Caruço currently practices law in the D.C. area.
+Rodrigo Caruço has criminal litigation and appellate experience and currently practices law in the D.C. area.
 Previously, he clerked for the Honorable Charles E. “Chip” Erdmann at the United States Court of Appeals for the Armed Forces.

 His areas of interest include military legal history and institutions, the interaction between the Constitution and the military legal system, military evidence and criminal procedure, and comparative military law.

-Rodrigo currently lives in Alexandria, Virginia, with his wife and best friend, Sandy.
+Rodrigo lives in Alexandria, Virginia, with his wife and best friend, Sandy.